seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

 ---
 * CASE 1.3 : *SC4S recognizes and automatically parses successfully but custom sourcetype will be used for message contents.*

-    In this scenario, we will use the same event as in previous cases, but with a slight change on date and message to understand differences.
+    In this scenario, we will use the same event as in previous cases, but with a slight change in date and message to understand the differences.
 Let's assume that if events contain *%LINK-3-UPDOWN* as below, the sourcetype of the event will be *cisco:ios*, otherwise *cisco:ios:new*.

-    Before starting configurations we need to know that there are two different file format under *local/context* directory as *compliance_meta_by_source.\** and *vendor_product_by_source.\**.
-Generally, *vendor_product_by_source.\** files are indicated known vendors but it doesn't mean you can't use *compliance_meta_by_source.\** for them too.
+    Before starting configurations, we need to know that there are two different file formats under the *local/context* directory as *compliance_meta_by_source.\** and *vendor_product_by_source.\**.
+Generally, *vendor_product_by_source.\** files are indicated as known vendors but it doesn't mean you can't use *compliance_meta_by_source.\** for them too.
 On the other hand, custom vendors should use *compliance_meta_by_source.\** file.
-Also, there are some configuration examples for both files under same directory as default.
-Because creating a filter with both files are not so different and complicated, we will continue with *compliance_meta_by_source.\**.
-If you want you can check documentation page for further investigation about *vendor_product_by_source.\**.
+Also, there are some configuration examples for both files under the same directory as default.
+Because creating a filter with both files is not so different and complicated, we will continue with *compliance_meta_by_source.\**.
+If you want you can check the documentation page for further investigation about *vendor_product_by_source.\**.

-    > *Note*: You need to find out your known vendor filter key from the documentation page to use vendor_product_by_source.\* files but in *compliance_meta_by_source.\** you can create your own filter key.
+    > *Note*: You need to find out your known vendor filter key from the documentation page to use vendor_product_by_source.\* files but in *compliance_meta_by_source.\** you can create your filter key.

     So, let's continue with *compliance_meta_by_source.\** files.
-First of all we need to make some changes on both *local/context/compliance_meta_by_source.conf* and *local/context/compliance_meta_by_source.csv* files.
+First of all, we need to make some changes on both the *local/context/compliance_meta_by_source.conf* and *local/context/compliance_meta_by_source.csv* files.
 You can see two different event examples below.

     ````
 <12>Feb 21 09:00:00.000: %LINK-3-UPDOWN: Interface GigabitEthernet0/1, changed state to up
 <12>Feb 21 09:00:00.000: %LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet0/1, changed state to up
     ````
-    While the *compliance_meta_by_source.conf* file contains filters for known vendors, the *compliance_meta_by_source.csv* file contains the changes to be made.
-So, if you add the following lines to the csv and conf files respectively, and run SC4S again, the filters will be activated.
+    While the *compliance_meta_by_source.conf* file contains filters for known vendors, and the *compliance_meta_by_source.csv* file contains the changes to be made.
+So, if you add the following lines to the CSV and conf files respectively, and run SC4S again, the filters will be activated.
 You can see the results in *Figure 6*.

-    > *Note*: These configurations are independent on any particular port.
+    > *Note*: These configurations are independent of any particular port.
 However, if you wish to define a specific port in the filter, you may use the *5140* port which was defined in Use Case 1.1.
 To do this, simply add *filter f_cisco_ios_new_filter{tag(".source.s_CISCO_IOS")}* into the *compliance_meta_by_source.conf* file.
-Additionally, keep in mind that you should still use the filter that is specific to the csv file.
+Additionally, keep in mind that you should still use the filter that is specific to the CSV file.

     ````
     # For compliance_meta_by_source.conf